Personal loans

 Car finance helps people buy a car that they couldn’t normally pay for up front.
 You’ll typically pay a deposit, followed by monthly repayments (with interest) over a fixed term.
 This could be from two years up to five years.

-There are several different types of car finance available:
+There are two main types of car finance available:

-• Hire Purchase (HP) – your loan will be secured against the car and its cost will be split into monthly repayments.
+- Hire Purchase (HP) – your loan will be secured against the car, and its remaining cost (less the deposit) will be split into monthly repayments.
 Once you’ve made the last repayment, the car will be yours to keep.

-• Personal Contract Purchase (PCP) – this type of agreement is based on borrowing to repay the estimated amount of value the car will lose during the loan term (its depreciation), rather than the car’s purchase price.
-At the end of the agreement you can hand the car back, buy it by paying a one-off balloon payment or use any positive equity as a deposit in a new purchase.
+- Personal Contract Purchase (PCP) – you repay the estimated amount of value the car will lose during the loan term (its depreciation), rather than its purchase price.
+At the end of the deal you can hand the car back, buy it by paying a one-off lump sum or use any positive equity as a deposit on a new car.

 Remortgaging